pelias/documentation/full_planet_considerations.md

 importing to an Elasticsearch cluster simultaneously.
 In such cases, the highest levels of performance can be achieved by [force-merging](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-forcemerge.html) the Elasticsearch index.

+This process takes a while, around 5 hours in our experience, but for a snapshot that will be queried heavily later, it can be worth it.

 ## Recommended hardware

 For a production ready instance of Pelias, capable of supporting a few hundred queries per second